Acsigen/sysadmin-playground/Containers/Docker.md

 # Run the installation script
 bash get-docker.sh
 ```

+After installing Docker, add your user to the `docker` group by running `sudo usermod -aG docker <my-user>`.
+This allows you to run Docker commands without `sudo`.

+Also, if you use the repository method, the Compose plugin will be installed.
+You will find various guides on the internet that use the `docker-compose` command which is the old version of compose.
+The new version uses `docker compose` command.
+To avoid issues, create an alias that points `docker-compose` to the new one to avoid compatibility issues `alias docker-compose="docker compose"`.
+If you want to add the alias for all users, create a script inside `/etc/profile.d` with the command.

 If you want to change the storage location for Docker, let's say a drive mounted at `/media/Seagate500` create a file named `daemon.json` in `/etc/docker` directory with the following content: